learn-video/mosaic-video/.github/CONTRIBUTING.md

 **Do you intend to add a new feature or change an existing one?**

 * Suggest your change by creating a new issue as a **feature request**.
-* Do not open an issue on GitHub until you have collected positive feedback about the change.
+* Do not open a pull requests on GitHub until you have collected positive feedback about the change.
 Waiting for feedback will save you time.